15 Jun 4 ways Coronavirus could change the workforce for good

 Improved mental and physical health

 The ability to utilise breaks (with a quick walk or online fitness class for example) coupled with no time wasted on a twice-daily commute, means a lot of us will emerge from this pandemic healthier than ever.
+But there’s no guarantee that you wouldn’t be wearing a face shield with glasses even after the pandemic subsides.

 Coronavirus has encouraged us to think carefully about the environment we find ourselves in at work – is a back-pain inducing office chair and a stuffy building really something we want to return to?
 But, more importantly, it’s encouraged us to take stock and consider the pros and cons of lockdown in terms of wellbeing.
 Is WFH something I’d like to do permanently?
 Do I need more time off?
 Do I feel lonely without my colleagues?